Fundamentalisti: Act two

 For a while, Marcus and Heidi don't talk to each other.
 Marcus's book becomes a bestseller, and the press calls the author "a sensational priest".
 This prompts Heidi to return to conversations with Marcus again, since it seems to her that now he is not only going to hell himself, but also dragging others along with him.

-Both heroes begin to doubt the correctness of their positions: Heidi becomes increasingly uncomfortable in her community, and Marcus notices that his fame is making him vane.
+Both heroes begin to doubt the correctness of their positions: Heidi becomes increasingly uncomfortable in her community, and Marcus notices that his fame is making him vain.
 In one of the conversations, he confesses to Heidi that he still loves her, and she reciprocates his feelings.
 With the development of a new stage in their relationship, Marcus realizes with horror that in fact he no longer loves this woman as much, and that her betrayal of her husband is of the same nature as her sectarianism.
 In Marcus, Heidi finds a new person to whom she can entrust her life.
 Marcus's attempt to explain to Heidi that she must finally think about herself provokes her mental seizure and suicide attempt.
-In the finale, Heidi gets into psychiatric hospital.
+In the finale, Heidi is admitted into a psychiatric hospital.